om-veer/ziti-doc/docusaurus/OpenZiti/docs/quickstarts/zac/installation.md

 ### Using Docker

-Getting ZAC setup if you have followed the [docker network quickstart](/ziti/quickstarts/network/local-with-docker.md) should be straightforward.
+Getting ZAC setup if you have followed theaa [docker network quickstart](../network/local-with-docker) should be straightforward.
 If you have used the default values from this quickstart you can issue the following command.
 Notice that this command uses the default path: `${HOME}/docker-volume/myFirstZitiNetwork`.
 If you customized the path, replace the paths specified in the volume mount sections below accordingly (the '-v' lines).
 Also note this command will